hujun1413/hujun1413.github.io/_posts/OSLab/驱动/Fail-Recovery.md

 P. D. Marinescu and G. Candea.
 Efficient testing of recovery code using fault injection.
 In ACM Transactions on Computer Systems, volume 29, issue 4, 2011.

+K. Cong, L. Lei, Z. Yang and F. Xie.
+Automatic fault injection for driver robustness testing.
+In Proceedings of the 2015 International Symposium on Software Testing and Analysis, pages 361-372, 2015.

 <!--more-->